dheerajvs/lcbprerana/src/pages/activities/fabric-jewellery-workshop.md

   Vatsalya Abhayashrama"
 date: 2022-04-21
 causeAndProjectType: "Other: Education, Literacy or Reading Action Program"
-location: Abhayashrama, 8th Main Rd, Vinayaka Nagar, Wilson Garden, Bangalore - 560027
+address: Abhayashrama, 8th Main Rd, Vinayaka Nagar, Wilson Garden, Bangalore - 560027
 served: 28
 ---
 Fabric jewelry making workshop was conducted for the children at Vatsalya Abhayashrama.
 A total of 28 children participated in this workshop.